boypt/openssh-rpms/README.md

 ## Project Structure

-- `el5`: Designed for legacy environments.
+`el5`: Designed for legacy environments.
 It requires independent compilation of toolchains (e.g., Perl) to support the build process.
-- `el6`: Utilizes traditional SysVinit scripts for service startup.
+`el6`: Utilizes traditional SysVinit scripts for service startup.
-- `el7`: Adopts modern Systemd unit files for service management.
+`el7`: Adopts modern Systemd unit files for service management.

+**Note**: The directory names (`el5`, `el6`, `el7`) serve as functional templates for different environment types.
+For instance, the Systemd units in `el7` are applicable not only to EL7 but also to EL8, EL9, and other modern distributions that rely on Systemd.

 ## Current Version: